-The consolidated financial statements comprise the financial statements of the Group and its subsidiaries as at December 31, 2013.
+The consolidated financial statements comprise the financial statements of the Company and its subsidiaries as at December 31, 2014.

-Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Group obtains control, and continue to be consolidated until the date that such control ceases.
+Subsidiaries are fully consolidated from the date of acquisition, being the date on which the Company obtains control, and continue to be consolidated until the date that such control ceases.
+An entity is controlled when the Company has power over the entity, exposure or rights to variable returns from its involvement with the entity, and the ability to affect those returns through its power over the entity.
+In determining whether control exists, potential voting rights must be taken into account if those rights are substantive, in other words they can be exercised on a timely basis when decisions about the relevant activities of the entity are to be taken.
+Entities consolidated by the Company are referred to as "subsidiaries."
 The financial statements of the subsidiaries are prepared for the same reporting period as the parent company, using consistent accounting policies.
-All intra-group balances, income and expenses, unrealized gains and losses and dividends resulting from intra-group transactions are eliminated in full.
+All intra-Company balances, income and expenses, unrealized gains and losses and dividends resulting from intra-Company transactions are eliminated in full.